Simplicial approach to path homology of quivers, marked categories, groups and algebras: Marked groups

-Since a pointed subset of a group $(G,X)$ can be treated as an embedded quiver, following Subsection \ref{subsec:cohomology_of_embedded_quivers} we can consider the cohomology $H^*(G,X)$ as a graded algebra.
-The construction is natural by $(G,X),$ and for any morphism $f:(G,X)\to (G',X')$ we obtain a homomorphism
+Since a marked group $(G,M)$ can be treated as a marked category, following Subsection \ref{subsec:cohomology_of_embedded_quivers} we can consider the cohomology $\PH^*(G,M)$ as a graded algebra.
+The construction is natural by $(G,M),$ and for any morphism $f:(G,M)\to (G',M')$ we obtain a homomorphism